 Receipts for Annual Area Fees payable directly to communities (FMC, TSC) Ministry of Finance Receipts for payment of 30% of land rental fee to community representatives.
 Receipts for Annual A rea Fees p payable directly to communities (FMC, TSC) Company / CFDC / CFMB Receipts for payment of 55% of land rental fee to community representatives.
-Any person exporting logs, timber and/or timber Export License (FMC,T SC, CFM A, Timber Processor) Any load of logs, timber, or timber products has been priced according to current market information gathered, sorted and maintained by the LVD Company 10.2.1 Export Permit report from LiberTrace Principle 10 10.2.2 Export shipment specification log (SOP 20) in LiberTrace Export, processing and 10.2.3 Export specification-sawn timber (SOP 21) in LiberTrace trade 10.2.4 Log export volume report requirements LVD 10.2.5 Proof of payment of export fees (SOP 26) in LiberTrace Reference price as found in market intelligence data base (MIDB) List of the amounts and dates of all payments FMC, TSC, CMFA Principle 11 and considerations provided the Government of Liberia in respect of specified contract area Company 11.1.1 Publication of payments to GoL published in newspaper biannuallyThe contract or permit holder is currently LEITI 11.2.1 LEITI report Transparency and General participating in the Liberia Extractive Industries 11.2.2 LEITI attestation Disclosure Transparency Initiative (LEITI) Copies of the contract, license, permits, records of payments made to Government as well as the bid evaluation report of its successful bid are made publicly accessible by FDA in keeping with the Freedom of Information Act of Liberia LEITI 11.3.1 LEITI publication of contracts
+Any person exporting logs, timber and/or timber Export License (FMC,T SC, CFM A, Timber Processor) products is duly registered with the FDA annually Company 10.2.1 Export Permit report from LiberTrace Principle 10 Any load of logs, timber, or timber products has been priced according to current market information gathered, sorted and maintained by the LVD 10.2.2 Export shipment specification log (SOP 20) in LiberTrace Export, processing and 10.2.3 Export specification-sawn timber (SOP 21) in LiberTrace trade 10.2.4 Log export volume report requirements LVD 10.2.5 Proof of payment of export fees (SOP 26) in LiberTrace Reference price as found in market intelligence data base (MIDB) List of the amounts and dates of all payments FMC, TSC, CMFA Principle 11 and considerations provided the Government of Liberia in respect of specified contract area Company 11.1.1 Publication of payments to GoL published in newspaper biannuallyThe contract or permit holder is currently LEITI 11.2.1 LEITI report Transparency and General participating in the Liberia Extractive Industries 11.2.2 LEITI attestation Disclosure LEITI 11.3.1 LEITI publication of contracts